andrew/ultimate-awesome/README.md

 - [awesome-android](https://github.com/Mike-bel/awesome-android) - A better way to collect the awesome repositories on GitHub for android developers.
 - [Awesome-IT-Books](https://github.com/piggsoft/Awesome-IT-Books) - 旨在维护一个目录，集合各个优秀的IT技术书籍，方便大家进行检索。.
 - [awesome-backend-architecture](https://github.com/TFdream/awesome-backend-architecture) - 后端开发常用技术框架、数据库、开源中间件、微服务、系统架构集合。.
+- [awesome-chip-8](https://github.com/tobiasvl/awesome-chip-8) - List of CHIP-8 resources.
 - [awesome-startup-resources](https://github.com/ahmadnassri/awesome-startup-resources) - A curated list of useful resources for building a new startup business.
 - [awesome-angr](https://github.com/degrigis/awesome-angr) - A collection of resources/tools and analyses for the angr binary analysis framework.
 - [awesome-chef](https://github.com/obazoud/awesome-chef) - A curated list of amazingly awesome Chef resources.
 - [awesome-gsoc-roadmap](https://github.com/realabbas/awesome-gsoc-roadmap) - A comprehensive curated list of available GSOC 2020 Guides, Write-ups and Tutorials 🤠 🏆.
 - [awesome-graph-ood](https://github.com/THUMNLab/awesome-graph-ood) - Papers about out-of-distribution generalization on graphs.
-- [awesome-chip-8](https://github.com/tobiasvl/awesome-chip-8) - List of CHIP-8 resources.
 - [awesome-pgo](https://github.com/zamazan4ik/awesome-pgo) - Various materials about Profile Guided Optimization and other similar stuff like AutoFDO, Bolt, etc.
+- [awesome-helix](https://github.com/rajasegar/awesome-helix) - Awesome list of resources for the Helix editor.
 - [awesome-vorpal](https://github.com/vorpaljs/awesome-vorpal) - A curated list of delightful Vorpal extensions.
 - [awesome-feather](https://github.com/adafruit/awesome-feather) - A curated list of awesome Feather form factor boards, guides, videos, libraries, software and resources.
 - [awesome-rgbd-datasets](https://github.com/alelopes/awesome-rgbd-datasets) - This repository contains information for the paper "A Survey on RGB-D Datasets" and is a collaborative initiative to update the datasets list faster.